1854books/VCRM/README.md

 my feet as I passed.
 As they pressed closer, I began to run, but the faster I ran, the faster came the monkeys and they began to bite at me.
-It seemed impossible to escape, but just then I met a stranger who called out to me, "Face the brutes."
-I turned and faced the monkeys, and they fell back and finally fled.
+It seemed impossible to escape, but just then I met a stranger who called out to me, “Face the brutes.“ I turned and faced the monkeys, and they fell back and finally fled.
 That is a lesson for all life — face the terrible, face it boldly.
 Like the monkeys, the hardships of life fall back when we cease to flee before them.
 If we are ever to gain